aragon/developer-portal/docs/osx/03-reference-guide/core/permission/PermissionManager.md

 #### internal variable `ANY_ADDR`

-A special address encoding permissions that are valid for any address.
+A special address encoding permissions that are valid for any address `who` or `where`.

 ```solidity
 address ANY_ADDR